huggingface/transformers/docs/source/en/model_doc/cohere.md

 ## Resources

-A list of official Hugging Face and community (indicated by 🌎) resources to help you get started with LLaMA2.
-If you're interested in submitting a resource to be included here, please feel free to open a Pull Request and we'll review it!
+A list of official Hugging Face and community (indicated by 🌎) resources to help you get started with Command-R. If you're interested in submitting a resource to be included here, please feel free to open a Pull Request and we'll review it!
 The resource should ideally demonstrate something new instead of duplicating an existing resource.

 <PipelineTag pipeline="text-generation"/>